 Nobody is meant to be an island.
 Maybe you are a strong successful person right now, but someday you are going to need help.
 Building friendships is not just so you have a life line in the future.
 Its another perception on things, an opinion, another voice to the voice inside your head.
 We may fail at times and its then we may need somebody to help us get over it.
 You will need support in life and no better support than a friend that cares.
 Life isn’t all about you.

-4: What about God
+4: What about Hope

 5: Look longterm, Look forward

 This tough time will pass.
-Look to your future and realize that there is no point in letting this failure effect the rest of your life.
+Look to your future and realise that there is no point in letting this failure effect the rest of your life.
 For example even if you win the gold medal, then what?
 There is more to life.
 Focus on your strengths and previous successes.
 Failure is not the end of the world even if it feels like it.
 There will be a time of feeling low, but let it be for a time and not an eternity.
 It doesn’t matter what age you are, life is for living.
 Maybe you could help people going through what you are going through.
 This could be your time of comeback, your time of shaking off the dust and really start living again.
 Failure is a condition, we decide the duration, we possess the remedy.
 To move forward we must look ahead, not behind.

 6: Everybody makes mistakes